Getting Your Account Configured

 How To Submit A Support Request

-We have two asks of you in using the system.
+We have two questions for you regarding using the system.

-First, please limit each request to one support item rather than a laundry list of questions and requests.
-Creating request "drift" can cause delays or non-response.
+• First, please limit each request to one support item rather than a laundry list of questions and requests.
+Creating a request "drift" can cause delays or non-response.
 What is drift?
-When an original request was asking for X,, then shifts to questions or requests for Y or Z, responses will slow as we have to filter a long-running thread of disparate conversations.
+When an original request asking for X shifts to questions or requests for Y or Z, responses will slow as we filter a long-running thread of disparate conversations.
 Changes or modifications to support requests can cause issues with tracking and significantly increase our response speed.

-Second, the more details you provide in a request, the greater the speed and accuracy we can have in assisting you.
+• Second, the more details you provide in a request, the greater the speed and accuracy with which we can assist you.
 You can add attachments (screenshots, spreadsheets, etc.) to your requests to provide additional context when necessary.
 Before submitting a support request, please search for relevant documents about your issue.
 If you submit a support request covered in the docs, our response will be delayed.

 You can create a ticket by logging in to the support portal or clicking the Submit a Request link at the top of the screen.